spelton22/CPSC350_FA21_ASSIGNMENT4_PELTON-/README.md

 (5) https://www.geeksforgeeks.org/converting-strings-numbers-cc/
 (6) https://java2blog.com/check-if-string-is-number-cpp/#Using_stdisdigit_method_to_check_if_a_string_is_number

-5. make realclean --> make all --> ./assignment4.exe
+5. make realclean --> make all --> ./assignment4.exe ___
-  user input is prompted on the concole and there is a command line parameters, enter RPN or DNA
+  there is a command line parameters, enter RPN or DNA.
+User input is prompted on the concole.